Loaders

 }

-// This simple example assumes template names ('homepage', 'article', etc.)
+// This simple example assumes that template names ('homepage', 'article', etc.)

-// are unique IDs and templates don't reference each other relatively.
+// are unique IDs and templates do not reference each other relatively.

 public function getReferredName(string $name, string $referringName): string